Is VORANIGO® appropriate for your patients?

 Hypothetical patient.

-Explore data from the INDIGO trial to see how VORANIGO can help patients like Gary
+Explore data from the INDIGO trial to see how VORANIGO can help your patients

-BMP, basic metabolic panel; CBC, complete blood count; LFTs, liver function tests; mIDH1/2, mutant isocitrate dehydrogenase-1 or mutant isocitrate dehydrogenase-2; MRI, magnetic resonance imaging.
+ALT, alanine transaminase; BMP, basic metabolic panel; CBC, complete blood count; CT, chemotherapy; KPS, Karnofsky Performance Status; LFTs, liver function tests; mIDH, mutant isocitrate dehydrogenase; MRI, magnetic resonance imaging; NCCN, National Comprehensive Cancer Network® (NCCN®); RT, radiotherapy; ULN, upper limit of normal.

 INDICATION